Creating a New Model#

 Click Train |

-After generating the model, it is essential to verify its quality before proceeding.
+After generating the model, it is essential to check its quality before proceeding.

 13 |

-Zoom into the image to inspect the created model in detail and verify that it is correct Tip Characteristics of a valid model ✓ It contains enough lines to recognize the component ✓ It does not include the texture of the background surface ✓ It avoids light reflections
+Zoom in on the image to inspect the details of the model created and verify that the model is correct Tip Valid Model Characteristics ✓ Have enough lines to recognise the component ✓ Do not include the texture of the background surface ✓ Avoid light reflections

 |